 - 1 tablespoon cilantro minced

-Defrost your fish fillets in a bowl of cold water for 20-30 minutes or overnight in the refrigerator.
+- Defrost your fish filets in a bowl of cold water for 20-30 minutes or overnight in the refrigerator.

 - In a small bowl, combine the chili powder, brown sugar, salt, and garlic powder.
 Zest the lime into this mixture and stir to combine.

 - Remove the tilapia fillets from the package and pat dry with a paper towel.
 Sprinkle the spice mixture evenly over each fish filet on each side, and rub it into the fish to coat.

 - Heat the oil in a nonstick skillet over medium-high heat.
 Once the oil is glistening, add the seasoned tilapia in an even layer, being sure to not crowd the pan.
 Cook for 4 minutes undisturbed and then carefully flip the fish over.